dataprofessor/streamlit-for-llm/content/Lesson-0.md

 Note: It should be mentioned that aside from those listed above, there are several more input widgets from which you can use.
 More information on the [Input widgets](https://docs.streamlit.io/library/api-reference/widgets) Docs page.

+## 9. Chat elements for building a chatbot

+Streamlit currently provides 3 chat elements widgets that is designed for you to use in conjunction with one another, for example, in building a chatbot (or you can also use them separately).

+Here's a list of the chat elements:
+- `st.chat_input()` - Displays a chat input widget
+- `st.chat_message()` - Inserts a chat message container for displaying LLM generated responses
+- [`st.status()`](https://docs.streamlit.io/library/api-reference/status/st.status) - Inserts a status container for display output from long-running tasks

 ## Summary

 In this lesson, we're introduced to Streamlit along with how to setup a computing environment as well as creating our first Streamlit app.

+[//]: #